CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 # Remaining Achievements and Cleanup

-The final achievements are tied to viewing all delusions, TIPS, CGs, as well as two specific results from the medical questionaire you fill out in Chapter 2.
+The final achievements are tied to viewing all delusions, TIPS, CGs, as well as two specific results from the medical questionnaire you fill out in Chapter 2.

 Simply view all delusions—positive, negative, and neutral.
 This should help you get most of the CGs and TIPS as well.
 However, there are a few CG variants that result from
 <details>